MMMC REGISTRATION WILL OPEN LATE SPRING

 Through our local chapters, Resource Generation provides a year-round community with which to organize around ongoing learning, collective giving projects, and issue-based campaigns.

 A whole range of people come to MMMC!
-Participants are individuals ages 18-35, who have earned or inherited wealth (or expect to in the future), which comes from a variety of sources and circumstances.
-Young people of color with wealth are encouraged to attend as well as partners of people with wealth.
+Participants are individuals ages 18-35, who have access to current, future, family, or earned wealth.
+Their wealth comes from a variety of sources and circumstances.
+Young people of color with wealth are encouraged to attend and partners of young people with wealth are welcome to attend.
 MMMC builds a community of peers who support each other in making creative and informed choices about their resources.
-For more information about how we conceptualize “wealth”, click here.

 What do we do at the conference?

-• Fun: Nightly activities like a bonfire, an open mic and a dance party!!
+- Fun: Nightly activities like a bonfire, an open mic, and a dance party!

 Is this gathering for me?

-•Do you want to work with others to create a more just and equitable society?
+- Do you want to work with others to create a more just and equitable society?

-•Do you want to explore how different aspects of identity affect your relationship and access to wealth, such as race, gender, sexuality, and ability?
+- Do you want to explore how different aspects of identity affect your relationship and access to wealth, such as race, gender, sexuality, and ability?

-Are you seeking a supportive community of peers and allies with whom to be engaged with these questions over the long term?
+- Are you seeking a supportive community of peers and allies with whom to be engaged with these questions over the long term?